The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 And Andy Burrows, the Head of Post Offices at Consumer Focus, commented: "Our research shows significant need for budgeting bank accounts, often referred to as 'jam-jar accounts', to help people manage what will be a major change in how benefits are paid."

-A spokesperson for thinkmoney commented: "If you think you might need a 'jam-jar' account that could help you to manage your money, you could look into the thinkmoney Personal Account - an alternative to a bank account.
+A spokesperson for thinkmoney commented: "If you think you might need a 'jam-jar' account that could help you to manage your money, you could look into the thinkmoney Managed Current Account - an alternative to a bank account.
 Our account splits your income into two accounts: one for essential bills and one for the money that you're free to spend as you wish.
 With its built-in budgeting service and predictive account management, it could be the ideal account to help you manage your monthly income."